-With the new release of Forge 14.7 you now have the ability to create a profile on top of another, existing profile, a.k.a. “derived” profile.
+With Forge you have the ability to create a profile on top of another, existing profile, a.k.a. “derived” profile.
 This will enable you and your organization to benefit from the existing profiles and to further customize those profiles to your specific needs.
 For example, take an organization that would like to begin working with a national profile that is derived from a Core Resource.
 That organization would like to utilize the changes that were made to the Core Resource, the national profile, and then further customize that profile to reflect organization specific needs.
-With the new version of Forge you can now begin work directly on that national profile!
+With Forge you can begin work directly on that national profile!
 This saves time and effort that you would spend recreating all the changes to the Core Resource to reflect the changes to the national profile and then further adding your organizational constraints.

 It works like this: You have a Core Resource.
 These are data models that are created to fit most use cases (approximately 80% of all occurrences).
 A country takes that Core Resources and constrains it to fit the specific needs that reflect the situation in their country.
 This then becomes that countries version of that Core Resource, this is now our national profile.
 An organization in that country then realizes that they would like to use the national profile but make a few extra constraints to reflect the specific situation in their centers.
 The organization can now use that national profile and begin making changes to reflect their specific needs.
 This new organizational profile will have all the inherited changes from the national profile that were made to the original Core resource.
 This is what we refer to as a derived profile.

 To do this in Forge you first need to add one or more Core Packages.
 The